rendall/icebreakers/QUESTIONS.md

   * If they made a movie of your life, what would it be about and which actor would you want to play you?
   * If you were an ice cream flavor, which one would you be and why?
   * What’s your favorite cartoon character, and why?
-  * If you could visit any place in the world, where would you choose to go and why
+  * If you could visit any place in the world, where would you choose to go and why?
   * What’s the ideal dream job for you?
   * Are you a morning or night person?
   * What are your favorite hobbies?